Easter season goes virtual as coronavirus locks out tradition

-VATICAN CITY (Reuters) - One Catholic priest in rural coastal Ireland delivered socially-distanced blessings from a moving vintage “popemobile”.
+VATICAN CITY, April 10 (Reuters) - One Catholic priest in rural coastal Ireland delivered socially-distanced blessings from a moving vintage “popemobile”.

 Another in Germany taped pictures of his parishioners to empty pews and televised his Mass.